Skip to content

-Mid-Autumn Festival in 10 Chinese Characters
+Exploring the Mid-Autumn Festival in 10 Chinese Characters: Cultural and Linguistic Insights

-Secret of the name
+Secret of The Name

-#1: “中”
+#1: “中” (zhōng)

-The holiday is celebrated close to the autumnal equinox, on the 15th day of the eighth month in the Chinese calendar (almost in the middle of the month).
-Not surprisingly, the first character of its name is “中” (means “middle”).
+The festival is celebrated close to the autumnal equinox, on the 15th day of the eighth month in the Chinese calendar, almost in the middle of the month.
+Therefore, the first character of its name is “中,” which means “middle.”
+The ancient written form of 中 resembles a flagpole in the center of a circle.

 Mid-Autumn "zhong"

-#2: “秋”
+#2: “秋” (qiū)

 Mid-autumn festival "qiu"